dct2012/4wm/README.md

 There are four modes: tiling, floating, monocle and video.
 * **Tiling**
   * Tiling mode has four directions it can tile: bottom, left, right, and top.
-In tile mode, the current window will be resized half of its size and the new window will be placed in the new space created in the direction selected.
+In tile mode, the current window will slpit and the new window will fill the half of which direction is currently selected.
 * **Monocle**
   * Monocle is a fullscreen mode that respects the desktops' gaps and a screens' panel.
 * **Video**